Updated: Jan 19

 Test the SP while executing the code manually.

-Validate important code with SQL profiler.
+Validate necessary code with SQL profiler.

 Validate that all procedures names